openedx/openedx-events/docs/decisions/0006-event-schema-serialization-and-evolution.rst

 We could add the ability to add optional fields to an event, possibly into the attr Data classes and/or possibly into the top-level data dict in the OpenEdxPublicSignal.

 - Optional fields would allow for "Full / Full Transitive" schema evolution.
-This option provides more flexibility around deployment of upgraded producers and consumers indepently, which is useful when each is owned by different teams.
+This option provides more flexibility around deployment of upgraded producers and consumers independently, which is useful when each is owned by different teams.

-- Optional fields would add additional complexity to the definitions, as well as to the bridge code that serializes these definitions for external events.
+- Optional fields would add additional complexity to the definitions, as well as to the code that serializes these definitions for external events.

 - Optional fields may enable cleaner event definitions in the case that new data would make more sense in the attr Data class than in the top-level data dict for all events that share the same Data class.